airbnb/chronon/README.md

 Let's start with three feature sets, built on top of our raw input sources.

-**Note: These python definitions are already downloaded in your `chronon` directory by the `init.sh` script that you ran to get setup.
-There's nothing for you to run until [Step 3 - Backfilling Data](#step-3---backfilling-data) when you'll run these definitions.**
+**Note: These python definitions are already in your `chronon` image.
+There's nothing for you to run until [Step 3 - Backfilling Data](#step-3---backfilling-data) when you'll run computation for these definitions.**

 **Feature set 1: Purchases data features**